Home

 How do your students travel to school?

-By using this online tool, you can help provide the data we need to make informed decisions when improving road safety and creating transport choice programmes.
-You can also use the tool as a learning tool in your classroom.
+By using this online tool, you can help provide the data needed to make informed decisions when improving road safety, planning for accessibility, and creating healthier school journeys.
+It can be used as a standalone tool, or as part of a wider school travel project in a school.
+The tool can also be used as a learning tool in the classroom.
 The data is completely anonymous and secure.
 There is no way of identifying individual children and how they get to school.

 Picture of graph created by tool